srobin9/hakmin-gcp-checkride/02-service-network/README.md

 ## Dependencies

-This project depends on the successful deployment of the `01-landing-zone` Terraform project, which configures the shared VPC and basic infrastructure.
+This project depends on the successful deployment of the `01-landing-zone` Terraform project.
+This project uses output from `01-landing-zone` to retrieve project id based on the `project_name` variable.

 ## Variables